llagerlof/freezer/README.md

 5. Go to `http://localhost/freezer` (or whatever is the URL for your local web server)

 **IMPORTANT**:
+- *Freezer is intended to access only **localhost databases** for research purposes, or at most databases accessed by a single person.*
-- *Freezer is intended to be used **only on localhost**.
-At current state it should not run on a multi-user environment or in production, as there isn't any authentication method to access this tool.*
+- *Don't put this tool in production environment as there isn't any authentication method to access it.*
-- *This program only performs `SELECT`, `DESC` and `SHOW TABLES` statements on configured databases.*
+- *This application only performs `SELECT`, `DESC` and `SHOW TABLES` statements on configured databases.*

 ## How to use
 1. Open any third-party application (e.g. *Moodle*) and get to the point where you want to start tracking the inserts (e.g. **before** clicking on the SAVE button of some record).